Paracels tough new front in U.S. battle to rein-in China's South China Sea ambitions

-HONG KONG (Reuters) - The United States and China are risking a tit-for-tat escalation over the Paracel Islands as Beijing asserts its authority over one of its most tightly-held assets in the South China Sea and Washington challenges a growing military build-up.
+HONG KONG, March 2 (Reuters) - The United States and China are risking a tit-for-tat escalation over the Paracel Islands as Beijing asserts its authority over one of its most tightly-held assets in the South China Sea and Washington challenges a growing military build-up.

 Both Chinese and foreign security experts say Beijing won’t compromise over the Paracels, and it views its 42-year grip over the entire archipelago as significantly different to the more fragmented situation further south in the contentious Spratly Islands.